Our review articles earn a small amount of revenue from product purchases made through affiliate links

-written by Outdoor Gearzine Editorial Department
+Written by Outdoor Gearzine Editorial Department

-On the previous page, we introduced a ranking of the models we compared, a list of ratings and specs, and recommendations based on them.
-From here, we will explain what criteria were used to evaluate the evaluation, and why it was evaluated in that way.
+On the previous page, we introduced the rankings of the compared models, a list of their ratings and specifications, and our recommendations based on that.
+From here, we will provide additional information about the ratings, the criteria used, and why we came to those ratings

-Detailed reviews of each item
+Detailed review of each item

 Comfort

-Of the shoes I compared this time, Telex Free Hikers do not use breathable waterproof material, so they are breathable and comfortable to wear without getting stuffy.
-The runner-up was the ROCLITE G 345 GTX and Speedgoat MID WP.
-Since the Lone Peak 4.0 Mid uses eVent, it has high moisture permeability and I thought it would not steam, but I didn't feel any benefits, perhaps because there were many areas where the surface was reinforced with resin.
-It is waterproof so don't worry.
+Of the shoes compared this time, the Terrex Freehiker does not use a breathable waterproof material, so it was breathable and I was able to stay comfortable without getting stuffy.
+The next best in breathability were the ROCLITE G 345 GTX and the Speedgoat MID WP.
+The Lone Peak 4.0 Mid uses eVent, so I thought it would be highly breathable and not get stuffy, but perhaps because there are many areas reinforced with resin on the surface, I didn't feel that benefit.
+Rest assured that it is waterproof, so there's no need to worry

 weight